anandkr123/Control-Mountain-Car/README.md

 python  resize_images.py --images_original <original images folder> --images_resized <folder to save resize images> --threshold <threshold value>

-### *run the model.py* script which reads the images from the resized folder and creates a Neural network model and starts training.
+### *run the model.py*
+- It reads the images from the resized folder and creates a Neural network model and starts training.

 ### *run prediction.py*